nglar/ngTouchmove/readme.md

 ## Links

-The following is a list of libraries that extend ngTouch:
+The following is a list of libraries that extend ngTouchmove:

  * None yet

 *Contact me at [mark@webman.io](mailto:mark@webman.io) to get yours added.*

-The following is a list of libraries that requires by SmartObject:
+The following is a list of libraries that requires by ngTouchmove:

  * [Angular](https://github.com/angular/angular.js):
 HTML enhanced for web apps